 Superstition is a large part of a fan’s repertoire these days, especially when the home team is in Super Bowl XLVIII today… Kenny Shisler has similar superstitions.
 The lifelong Broncos fan said he will wear Broncos gear all week long, but refuses to do so on game day… “Like the Bud Light commercials [say], ‘It’s only weird if it doesn’t work…’”

-“Note” also that an asterisk in the main text indicates a statement supported by a reference detailed further in this “notes” section.
-Thus as to the Bible being the “most influential, the most published, the most widely read book in the history of the world,” see Asimov’s Guide to the Bible (Two Volumes in One), Avenel Books (1981), at page 7.
+Re: The Bible as “most influential, the most published, the most widely read book in the history of the world,” see Asimov’s Guide to the Bible (Two Volumes in One), Avenel Books (1981), at page 7.

 Asimov (1920-1992) was “an American author and professor of biochemistry at Boston University, best known for his works of science fiction and for his popular science books.
 Asimov was one of the most prolific writers of all time, having written or edited more than 500 books and an estimated 90,000 letters and postcards.”
 His list of books included those on “astronomy, mathematics, theBible, William Shakespeare’s writing, and chemistry.”
 He was a long-time member of Mensa, “albeit reluctantly; he described some members of that organization as ‘brain-proud and aggressive about their IQs.’”
 See Isaac Asimov – Wikipedia.

-As to the Bible being the most influential and most widely read book, Asimov added:
+Also as to the Bible as most influential and most widely read, Asimov added:

 No other book has been so studied and so analyzed and it is a tribute to the complexity of the Bible and the eagerness of its students that after thousands of years of study there are still endless books that can be written about it.

-The “world without religion” image is courtesy of Date: July 4, 2016 Author: bige1972 … Commentsbigguycollege.
+The “world without religion” image was courtesy of Date: July 4, 2016 Author: bige1972 … Commentsbigguycollege.
+(Another site-reference “now defunct.”)
 But see also Science without religion is lame.
 Religion … comquotefail.com: “Science without religion is lame.
 Religion without science is blind.”